jayhsu0627/Real-Time-Implementation-of-Stereo-Vision-in-Python/README.md

 ## To do
 1. Refine the scripts until parallel calculation and @jit works for full code.
 See process performance may reach 4 fps.
+2. Refine into CUDA supported version numba sytle script.
-2. Write the code in C++ or CUDA C.
+3. Write the code in C++ or CUDA C.